tbrassel/tbrassel.github.io/_posts/2022-03-22-VKORC1-Gene-Ontology-Enrichment-Network-Analysis-Cytoscape.md

 title: What can the gene network interactions of VKORC1 tell me about Warfarin metabolism?
 subtitle:  VKORC1 Gene Ontology Enrichment Network Analysis with Cytoscape, an open source software platform for visualizing complex networks and integrating these with any type of attribute data.
 ---
+## Cytoscape Citation

-{: .box-note} Shannon P, Markiel A, Ozier O, Baliga NS, Wang JT, Ramage D, Amin N, Schwikowski B, Ideker T.
+- Shannon P, Markiel A, Ozier O, Baliga NS, Wang JT, Ramage D, Amin N, Schwikowski B, Ideker T.
 Cytoscape: a software environment for integrated models of biomolecular interaction networks.
 Genome Research 2003 Nov; 13(11):2498-504

 ## What is [Cytoscape](https://cytoscape.org/)?